houdiini/maska/docs/README.md

 ## Custom tokens

-Add custom tokens via `data-maska-tokens` attribute or by `tokens` option:
+Add custom tokens via `data-mask-tokens` attribute or by `tokens` option:

 <!-- tabs:start -->

 ### **By data-attr**

-When using `data-maska-tokens`, there are two possible formats:
+When using `data-mask-tokens`, there are two possible formats:

 - **Full form** should be a valid JSON-string (but can use both single and double quotes) with pattern in string format without delimiters
 - **Simple form** should be a string in format: `T:P:M|T:P:M` where: